-These companies have not experienced a serious economic downturn yet and already they have been subject to serious funding and capital issues.
-Furthermore, ICBA has also seen how other limited purpose bank charters have evolved—such as industrial loan companies—and is concerned that any limited purpose fintech bank charter could end up having all of the advantages and benefits of a full-service bank charter with limited supervision and regulation.
+These companies have not experienced a serious economic downturn and already they have been subject to serious funding and capital difficulties.
+In view of the evolution of other limited purpose bank charters—such as the industrial loan company—ICBA is concerned that any limited purpose fintech bank charter could end up having all of the advantages and benefits of a full-service bank charter without commensurate supervision and regulation.

 Staff Contact: Chris Cole